Luis Robert Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 10th in the league.

-- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.10).
+- The Angels have the 15th-ranked team ERA across all MLB pitching staffs (4.07).

-- Angels pitchers combine to rank 14th in baseball in home runs allowed (86 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs surrendered (86 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.